-In just five years the then barren employment landscape has become far more fruitful for those seeking new careers or new jobs within their industry.
+In just five years, the then barren employment landscape has become far more fruitful for those seeking new careers and new jobs within their industry.
 Candidates are leaving employers who they believed wronged or took them for granted during the recession in favor of new employers that have a more positive outlook.
-Some companies weren’t giving raises to the employees they retained during the recession and the fearful specter of a lay-off was always lurking around the corner, causing employees to perceive a bleak situation.
+Some companies weren’t giving raises to the employees they retained during the recession and the fearful specter of a layoff was always lurking around the corner, causing employees to perceive a bleak situation.

 In short, there has been a lot of movement in the employment ranks as candidates feel empowered and have been enabled by the positive jobs environment to seek out where the grass is proverbially greener.
 Candidates are realizing that they have wrestled control back from companies in the marketplace.
 If companies move slowly in their hiring process, they run a great risk of losing out on top notch talent as candidates are receiving multiple competitive offers from companies that realize that swiftness in hiring will put them in front of the curve.

 Yet, I think the real issue is that companies do not have the right talent to drive the organization’s growth.
-It is a Catch-22, hiring managers don’t have the time to evaluate resumes or interview candidates simply because they are too busy because they don’t have enough employees.
-I believe that the priority given to recruitment and evaluation of new talent needs to become more urgent and that this realization needs to come from the top of the organization.
+It is a Catch-22; hiring managers don’t have the time to evaluate resumes or interview candidates simply because they are too busy due to the fact that they don’t have enough employees.
+I believe that the priority given to recruitment and the evaluation of new talent needs to become more urgent and, I also believe, that this realization needs to come from the top of the organization.

-Priority number one should be filling position voids and getting people to work.
-Priority number two should be realizing that being too picky in regard to candidate selection can cause an organization to miss out on the best up-and-coming talent in the market.
-Priority number three should be to realize that lowballing empowered candidates might cause you to miss out on an employee that can transform your company and add value that would far exceed the few thousand dollars extra it would have taken to get them to say, “Yes.”
+Priority #1 should be filling position voids and getting people to work.
+Priority #2 should be realizing that being too picky in regards to candidate selection can cause an organization to miss out on the best up-and-coming talent in the market.
+Priority #3 should be to realize that lowballing empowered candidates might cause you to miss out on an employee that can transform your company and add value that would far exceed the few thousand dollars extra it would have taken to get them to say, “Yes.”

 About the Author

-Scott Heimberg has nine years of experience as an executive recruiter, and wrote for the Elgin Courier News while finishing up his degree in English from Roosevelt University.
+Scott Heimberg has nine years of experience as an Executive Recruiter and, previously, he wrote for the Elgin Courier News while he finished up his degree in English from Roosevelt University.